rubenwardy/minetest_modding_book/_en/map/lvm.md

 end
 ```

-The reason for this touches computer architecture.
+The reason for this touches on the topic of computer architecture.
 Reading from RAM is rather
 costly, so CPUs have multiple levels of caching.
 If the data a process requests
 is in the cache, it can very quickly retrieve it.
 If the data is not in the cache,
-then a cache miss occurs so it'll fetch the data it needs from RAM.
+then a cache miss occurs and it will fetch the data it needs from RAM.
 Any data
-surrounding the requested data is also fetched and then replaces the data in the cache as
+surrounding the requested data is also fetched and then replaces the data in the cache.
+This is
-it's quite likely that the process will ask for data near there again.
-So a
+because it's quite likely that the process will ask for data near that location again.
+This means
-good rule of optimisation is to iterate in a way that you read data one after
+a good rule of optimisation is to iterate in a way that you read data one after
-another, and avoid *memory thrashing*.
+another, and avoid memory thrashing.

 ## Writing Nodes